Theoretical Foundations of Conformal Prediction: Training-conditional coverage for split conformal prediction

 where $F_{\textrm{Beta}(a,b)}$ denotes the CDF of the $\textrm{Beta}(a,b)$ distribution. \end{theorem}

 One consequence of this result is an answer to the question, how large should the calibration set be for split conformal prediction?
-We know that the marginal coverage will be at least $1-\alpha$ for any $n$, but the above theorem tells us that a larger calibration set is still better because it leads to coverage that lies closer to $1-\alpha$ conditionally.
-This is because the distribution of coverage is $\textrm{Beta}\left((1-\alpha)(n+1),\alpha(n+1)\right)$ (or larger, in the case of ties).
-This Beta distribution has expected value $1-\alpha$ and variance $\frac{\alpha(1-\alpha)}{n+2} = \bigo(\frac{1}{n})$, meaning that training-conditional coverage will almost certainly lie near (or above) $1-\alpha$ whenever the calibration set size $n$ is large.
-More generally, the theorem implies that training-conditional coverage for split conformal can be lower-bounded as
+We know that the marginal coverage will be at least $1-\alpha$ for any $n$, but the above theorem tells us that a larger calibration set is still better because it leads to coverage that lies closer to $1-\alpha$ conditionally: since this Beta distribution has expected value $1-\alpha$ and variance $\frac{\alpha(1-\alpha)}{n+2} = \bigo(\frac{1}{n})$, the theorem implies that training-conditional coverage for split conformal can be lower-bounded as

 for an error term $\epsilon_n$ that has standard deviation scaling as $n^{-1/2}$.
 See Figure~\ref{fig:beta} for a visualization of the distribution of conditional coverage for different values of $n$.